-Throughout the quarter you will be required to engage in online discussion with your peers in order to enhance our skills in speech construction and speech critique.
+Throughout the quarter you will be required to engage in online discussion with your peers to enhance our skills in speech construction and speech critique and foster community in the classroom.
 These discussions will take place via Canvas.

 Peer Evaluations